MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/video/extract-metadata.md

 * **Marketing and Advertising**.
 Analyze promotional videos to extract product placements, brand appearances, and key messages.

-## Multimodal Intelligence video scenarios
+## Content Understanding video scenarios

 * **Media Asset Libraries**.
 Enhance your media library with detailed metadata for better searchability and organization.